• Art magazine

 • United Kingdom (Monsoon Art Collection, Tate Britain, Tate Modern, all in London)

-Sculpture "Tor und Stele" by Günther Förg (1994)
+Sculpture "Gate and Stele" by Günther Förg (1994)

-Sculpture "Tor und Stele" by Günther Förg (1994)
+Sculpture “Gate and Stele” by Günther Förg (1994)

-by Gerardus (public domain), via Wikimedia Commons
+by Gerardus (Public domain), via Wikimedia Commons

-In Neuchâtel, France, there is “L'horrible” from 2007:
+In Neuchâtel, France, stands “L'horrible” from 2007:

-L'Hortrible, 2007, Günther Förg, Neuchâtel
+L'horrible, 2007, Günther Förg, Neuchâtel

-L'Hortrible, 2007, Günther Förg, Neuchâtel
+L'horrible, 2007, Günther Förg, Neuchâtel

-from Gind2005 (CC BY-SA 3.0), via Wikimedia Commons
+by Gind2005 (CC BY-SA 3.0), via Wikimedia Commons

-How did Günther Förg get art?
+How did Günther Förg get into art?

 The private Günther Förg